momentohq/public-dev-docs/docs/develop/api-reference/topics.md

 Instead of the CacheClient, as used in most Momento Cache API calls, for Topics you use a TopicClient object.

 <SdkExampleTabs snippetId={'API_InstantiateTopicClient'} />

+## Example apps using Momento Topics APIs

+A growing list of example apps using the Momento Topics.

+- [A serverless item publishing microservice](https://github.com/momentohq/client-sdk-javascript/tree/main/examples/nodejs/lambda-examples/topics-microservice) This microservice is written in TypeScript and runs on AWS using API Gateway, a Lambda function, and Momento Topics.
+It can be used by any of your other services (with the correct security on API Gateway) to publish messages to various topics that are then subscribed to by other applications.
+You pass into this API a `topicName` and `topicValue` and this service publishes the value to that topic.